rsim/ruby-plsql/README.txt

 == DESCRIPTION:

-ruby-plsql gem provides simple Ruby API for calling Oracle PL/SQL procedures.
-Currently ruby-plsql requires ruby-oci8 for connection to Oracle database, it is planned to add JRuby/JDBC support in the future.
+ruby-plsql gem provides simple Ruby API for calling Oracle PL/SQL procedures. ruby-plsql support both MRI and JRuby runtime environments.
+This gem requires ruby-oci8 library (if MRI is used) or Oracle JDBC driver (ojdbc14.jar) (if JRuby is used) for connection to Oracle database.

 See http://blog.rayapps.com for more information.